 Young woman interested in a career in science or engineering are matched with women in more advanced career stages to receive mentoring, encouragement, guidance and support.
 For mentors, being able to share their knowledge and experience with their mentee can be very rewarding.
 All mentors and mentees are expected to attend a Mentoring Workshop in the fall, to help them engage in a productive and meaningful mentoring relationship.
 Matched pairs are encouraged to meet one-on-one throughout the year, as well as attend events organized by WISAY mentoring including social activities, lectures, and discussions.

-Our mentoring program exists on two levels: graduate students mentoring undergraduates, and post doctorial fellows mentoring graduate students.
-Graduate students can participate in both programs if they so wish.
+Our mentoring program exists on three levels: graduate students mentoring undergraduates, post-docs mentoring graduate students, and post-docs being mentored (in small groups) by faculty members.
+Graduate students and post docs can participate in multiple programs if they so wish.

-Please join one (or both!) of our mentoring programs if you are interested!
+Please join our mentoring programs if you are interested!
 To get updates about mentoring events, please sign up for our mentoring mailing list.

 Quotes from participants in the mentoring program: